simonoxen/plastimatch/doc/sphinx/plastimatch.rst

                                  with 3d slicer
       --output-prefix <arg>     create a directory with a separate image for each structure
+      --output-prefix-fcsv <arg>
+                                create a directory with a separate fcsv pointset file for each structure
       --output-ss-img <arg>     create a structure set image which allows overlapping structures
       --output-ss-list <arg>    create a structure set list file